by Dr. C.H. Weaver M.D. updated 11/2019

 Immunologic Therapy or Immuno-oncology

-Immunotherapy treatment of NSCLC has also progressed considerably over the past few decades and has now become a standard treatment.
+Precision immunotherapy treatment of NSCLC has also progressed considerably over the past few decades and is now a standard treatment.
 The immune system is a network of cells, tissues, and biologic substances that defend the body against viruses, bacteria, and cancer.
 Doctors have been trying for years to find ways to harness an individual’s immune system to fight cancer.

 The immune system recognizes cancer cells as foreign and can eliminate them or keep them in check—up to a point.
-Cancer cells are very good at finding ways to avoid immune destruction however, so the goal of immunotherapy is to help the immune system eliminate cancer cells by either activating the immune system directly or inhibiting the mechanisms of suppression of the immune system.
+Cancer cells are very good at finding ways to avoid immune destruction however, so the goal of immunotherapy is to help the immune system eliminate cancer cells by either activating the immune system directly or inhibiting the mechanism that suppress the immune system which allow a cancer to grow.

 The second type of immunotherapy is a group of drugs that do not have to be tailored to each patient; these are called checkpoint inhibitors.
 These drugs block a mechanism, called a checkpoint, that cancer uses to shut down the immune system.
 These drugs have been approved by the US Food and Drug Administration (FDA) to treat several types of cancer, including NSCLC.
 (8,9)